BenjaminBanwart/BenjaminBanwart/README.md

 **`Software Engineer (Front-End/Back-End/Database)`**

-Full-stack software engineer with a background in web development and a history of working in the eCommerce landscape.
-Currently employed at Miller's Professional Imaging/Mpix as one of two engineers responsible for tooling.
+Full-Stack software & DevOps Engineer delivering high-impact, business-critical solutions for eCommerce businesses.
+Currently a developer at Miller's Professional Imaging/Mpix, where I manage end-to-end development and deployment of internal applications and oversee our Kubernetes-based DevOps infrastructure.

-At Miller's, I actively contribute to various projects, including the development and maintenance of internal applications for efficient order entry, data processing, workplace-shared business APIs, and automated email reporting applications.
-My greatest responsibilities lie in developing/maintaining the full stack of modern web applications that comprise an ever-growing tooling suite.
-I work with .NET, TypeScript, Angular, React, and MS SQL.
+At Miller’s, I architect and maintain a full suite of modern web applications—tools essential for seamless order processing, data handling, cross-departmental API integration, and automated reporting.
+My toolkit includes .NET, TypeScript, Angular, React, MS SQL, and Kubernetes, empowering me to build dynamic, reliable, and scalable software that supports multiple business functions.

-One of the most notable projects in my career has been spearheading the development of Miller's internal tooling suite.
-Collaborating with another developer, we modernized disparate tools into a web-based suite that serves as the backbone for Customer Service, Accountants, business management, and production teams, enhancing efficiency across the company.
-Colleagues' feature requests shape the suite in real-time, creating a gratifying feedback loop that drives continuous innovation.
+A career highlight has been leading the transformation of Miller’s internal tooling suite into a cohesive, web-based platform, widely used across Customer Service, Accounting, Management, and Production teams.

 ---